klimbeta/klimbeta/docs/index.md

 hero:
   name: "🔷 BetaComp 🔷"
-  tagline: The Development of a New Climbing Olympic Event
+  tagline: When the goal isn't to reach the top!
+  text: A Vision of Climbing's Future
   image:
     src: /BetaSetDiagram.png
     alt: BetaSetDiagram